-Olive oil is an excellent choice for cool uses like homemade salad dressings and mayo, but it’s controversial if it should be used for cooking or not.
-To understand why and determine safety, we must answer two questions:
+Olive oil is an excellent choice for cool uses like homemade salad dressings and mayo, but many debate whether it should be used for cooking or not.

 I’ve talked before about why it is never a good idea to cook with (or consume) vegetable oils, since they are largely polyunsaturated fats, they are unstable and can break down when heated.

 Olive oil, on the other hand, being largely monounsaturated, does not break down as easily.
 It is still less stable than saturated fats like tallow or coconut oil, but Mediterranean cultures have been cooking with it for centuries.

 Also, the antioxidants provide natural protection against oxidation, making it one of the safer oils to cook with.
 Recent research (and generations of healthy elderly populations in Mediterranean countries) can verify this.

 The controversy arises in the debate about whether oil oxidizes at high heat and loses its nutritional value.
 Some sources even claim that it easily turns into trans fat when heated.